 How?

-CDRC improves care and safety of patients by identifying undiagnosed, misdiagnosed conditions or those that are coded incorrectly and therefore allow clinicians to provide the appropriate care at the right time.
+CDRC improves care and safety of patients by identifying undiagnosed, misdiagnosed conditions or those that are coded incorrectly and therefore allows clinicians to provide the appropriate care, at the right time.
 CDRC allows for flexible implementation and is fully safe and compliant with data sharing agreements.
 CDRC improves performance management with a suite of searches/reports which provide real-time data on many aspects of clinical performance.
-Through its central repository CDRC saves time and money by preventing clinicians across our region having to reinvent and create digital resources by facilitating a central repository.
+Through its central repository, CDRC saves time and money by preventing clinicians having to reinvent and create digital resources by facilitating a central repository.

 Vision

-CDRC has the ultimate ambition to become a regional central hub of free to use clinical resources.
-CDRC has evolved into a robust, bespoke, regional primary care asset with the potential to save lives, save money, save time, and positively impact primary care for both clinicians and patients.
+CDRC has the ultimate ambition to become a central hub of free to the point of use clinical resources.
+CDRC has evolved into a robust, bespoke, primary care asset with the potential to save lives, save money, save time, and positively impact primary care for both clinicians and patients.

 Who benefits from using CDRC Precision digital resources?